-Nearly one in every four people residing in Delaware (24.6% of Delaware's population) is 55 years of age or older.
+Nearly one in every four people residing in New Jersey (23.7% of New Jersey's population) is aged 55 or older.

 Population Changes: Distribution by Age 2000-2006

 Unique leadership opportunities can arise when there are shifts in trends, such as changes in the age demographics of the population.
 These changes may prompt leaders to pause, step-back, and think about the past, the present, and the future.